CatalystCode/corpus-to-graph-pipeline/docs/queues.md

 1. Get items from scoring queue
 2. Score and insert sentences to DB
 3. Delete items from queue
-4. Update document status to Processed
+4. Update document status to 'processed'